BinaryStudioAcademy/bsa-2019-fantasy-faker/README.md

 - Return dummy data to servers that have experienced downtime

 #### How to run?
-- Get to the folder in command line
+- get to the folder in command line
+- create a PostgreSQL database
 - npm install
-- .env
+- adjust .env
-- migrations
+- perform migrations and seeds
 - npm start

 #### Tech stack